 Functional approach: parse, don't validate

 Works with plain JavaScript too!
-You don't need to use TypeScript.
+You don't need to use TypeScript

+Zod has become a handy tool for developers dealing with form validation, especially when combined with TypeScript.
 Using Zod's schema declaration and validation features, developers can ensure that the data entered into forms aligns with the specified structure and adheres to predefined validation rules.